Statute of Limitations on Debt in Georgia: How Much Time Do Creditors Have to Sue?

 What You Need to Know About Georgia’s Debt Collection Laws: Fair Debt Collection Practices

 Georgians are some of the most indebted populations in the United States.
-These debts range from student loans, mortgage loans, medical bills, and utility bills, among others, that may result in a debtor being hounded by collectors.
+These debts range from student loan debt, mortgage loans, bank loans, medical debt, and utility bills, among others, that may result in a debtor being hounded by collectors.

 Suppose you have a large amount of debt and fall behind.
 In that case, you may start receiving phone calls or letters in the mail from the original creditors, debt collector, or a collection agency attempting to recover unpaid debts.